Tampa Senior Baseball Rules

 3. Defensive positions and pitching changes may be made at any time.

-4. All players participating in this division must be a minimum of 54 years of age by the end of the current calendar year.
-Any player’s age, challenged by the opposing manager, must show proof of age at the time of challenge, or will be subject to expulsion for the remainder of that game.
+4. All players participating in this division must be a minimum of 50 years of age by the end of the current calendar year.
+Any player’s age or ID, challenged by the opposing manager must be on that team's roster, or a different team's roster, if they are a substitute player with valid ID uploaded with their registration form.
+Un-rostered or illegal players will be immediately ejected from the game.

 1. Batters may not be thrown out at first base, or become part of a double play, from the outfield, from any defensive player.
 Fielders must have both feet on the infield dirt when the ball is put in play by the batter, then catch and throw the ball, while remaining on the infield dirt, in order to make the out at first base.
 Once the ball reaches the outfield grass, the batter is safe at first base.
 Once the ball reaches the outfield, even if an infielder attempted a play, and deflected the ball to another fielder, or even to himself, the batter is safe, and the batter cannot be thrown out at first base.
 Runners, already on base, advancing from any bases may be thrown out by any defensive player.
 Outfielders must begin the play with both feet in the outfield grass, and are not allowed to throw the batter out at first under any circumstances.